 Google Cloud Storage is an Internet service to store data in Google's cloud.

-Google Cloud Storage allows world-wide storing and retrieval of any amount of data and at any time.
-It provides a simple programming interface which enables developers to take advantage of Google's own reliable and fast networking infrastructure to perform data operations in a secure and cost effective manner.
-If expansion needs arise, developers can benefit from the scalability provided by Google's infrastructure.
+Google Cloud Storage allows world-wide storage and retrieval of any amount of data and at any time.
+It provides a simple programming interface which enables you to take advantage of Google's own reliable and fast networking infrastructure to perform data operations in a cost effective manner.
+When you need to expand, you benefit from the scalability provided by Google's infrastructure.

 If you are not a software developer, use Google Drive to store your personal data in the cloud and share it with others.

-Google Cloud Storage enables application developers to store their data on Google’s infrastructure with very high reliability, performance and availability, and can be used to distribute large data objects to users via direct download.
+Google Cloud Storage enables you to store your data on Google's infrastructure with very high reliability, performance and availability.
+You can use Google Cloud Storage to distribute large data objects to users via direct download.
 If your application needs to store files to be viewed and managed in the cloud by end users or if you want to integrate with Drive applications, you can do so using the Google Drive SDK.
 For more information about the differences between Google Cloud Storage and Google Drive, see the FAQ.